bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/Recent History And Present Situation/Avenues For Further Investigations.md

 *"Why did all eight Terunael cities feel sufficiently threated at the same time to enact the Great Ritual?"*

-The cities of Terunael were widespread, they spanned not only the Empire as we know it today but into lands beyond.
+The cities of Terunael were widespread, they spanned not only [[The Empire|the Empire]] as we know it today but into lands beyond.
 It begs the question how and why all eight of the cities chose to enact the Great Ritual at the same time.
 Evidence we have so far suggests that the cities came to their own decisions over whether it was time or not to put their plan into action or not.

 Did the decision of one city force the hands of the others or were they all feeling sufficiently overwhelmed at the same time?
 It's possible that by asking these questions we can paint a better picture of the Terun cities in those moments before the Fall.